Grants and loans

 It is not affected by your income or savings and does not affect any other benefits you may receive.
 Payments vary between £100 and £300, depending on who lives with you.

-If you received a Winter Fuel Payment last year, any payment for this year should be made automatically.
+If you got a Winter Fuel Payment last year, any payment for this year should be made automatically.

 Sure Start Maternity Grants

-A Sure Start Maternity Grant of £500, normally for your first child only, is available if you satisfy all of the following rules when you apply:
+A Sure Start Maternity Grant of £500, normally for your first child only, is available if you meet all of the following rules when you apply:

 - you (or a member of your family) are pregnant or have given birth in the last 3 months (including stillbirth after 24 weeks of pregnancy), or you have adopted, been appointed as a guardian or been granted a child arrangements order for a child under the age of 1, or have been granted a parental care order for a child born to a surrogate mother